Course

 Preconception Care Planning

-The importance of preconception care planning lies in getting the patient’s body healthy as well as maintaining any potential health issues prior to planning a pregnancy; for example, some of these health changes may be to stop smoking (2).
+The importance of preconception care planning lies in getting the patient’s body healthy, as well as maintaining any potential health issues before planning a pregnancy; for example, some of these health changes may be to stop smoking (11).

-Smoking can make it harder for a patient to get pregnant and involves these risk factors:
+Smoking can make it more difficult for a patient to get pregnant and involves these risk factors:

 Other health changes include stopping the use of drugs or alcohol.
-Street drugs include cocaine, ecstasy, methamphetamines, heroin, marijuana, but may also include the abuse of prescription drugs (22).
+Street drugs include cocaine, ecstasy, methamphetamines, heroin, and marijuana, but may also include the abuse of prescription drugs (18).

 Street drugs and prescription drugs increase the risks of: